Museum of the 20th Century

 everyone, from young children to their grandparents.
 An

-English audio tour is available and is free of charge at the
+English audio tour is available at the reception free of

-(Eastern Island) in the historic harbor of Hoorn.
-The Museum
+Oostereiland (Eastern Island) in the historic harbor of

-Over a two year period the former prison complex “De Krententuin”
+Over a two-year period the former prison complex “De

-was transformed to accommodate not only the Museum of the 20th
+Krententuin” was transformed to accommodate not only the Museum of

-Century but also Cinema Oostereiland, together with a comfortable
+the 20th Century but also Cinema Oostereiland, together with a

-Brasserie and a Tourist Information Centre.
-The Brasserie is
+comfortable Brasserie and a Tourist Information Centre.
+The

-an ideal venue to relax with friends for a snack, a meal or a
+Brasserie is an ideal venue to relax for a snack, a meal or a

-drink/coffee.
-It has a superb panoramic view over the IJsselmeer
+drink.
+It has a superb panoramic view over the IJsselmeer and

-and Julianapark.
-A similar view of Hoorn and the Ijsselmeer
+Julianapark.
+A similar view of Hoorn and the IJsselmeer can

-can be enjoyed from the whole of Oostereiland.
-During the
+be enjoyed from the whole of Oostereiland.
+During the summer

-summer the harbor bustles with pleasure boats, old Dutch barges and
+the harbor bustles with pleasure boats, old Dutch barges and cruise

 In the permanent Museum Collection you will find many familiar but